sum1won/summod/README.md

 # summod
 This is summod, a dominions 4 overhaul mod, and it is a work in progress.
 For discussion: http://z7.invisionfree.com/Dom3mods/index.php?showtopic=2764

-The changelog starts on the next page, around line 15.
-At the moment it is more readable in "raw" or here: https://docs.google.com/document/d/10xPz7ZKUhR3avOCwbAr7XKdt5wMmJbEm4J-WNHyQ160/edit#heading=h.dztyhnmwhhzn

 Thanks to:      LambertS, Moggers, Ohlmann, Amuys, Johannes, Algulod, llamabeast, Zonk, Sy, Cruxador, Iceland, Torgoni, Malakal, Fungalreason, AN, Maerlande, Earcaraxe, Eustachy, Yakri, PyroICF, Kate Micucci, EAlb, various anons, and anyone else I've forgotten.